Borny/rtfm/git.md

 Run the command to deploy the required code (i.e: in the www folder after a build) and create a new gb-pages branches that will only have the code necessary to run the app in production mode:
 `npx angular-cli-ghpages --dir=www`

+## Git clone SSH

+Git clone using SSH requires the client's key to be stored in Github.

+- Go to settings/SSH and GPG keys
+- Click the **New SSH key** button
+- Enter a name for the key
+- Copy the key from the .ssh/id_rsa.pub file on the client's machine
+- git clone [URL to clone]